Shopping in Chinese: 45 Must-know Phrases for All Your Mandarin Shopping Sprees

-When trying on clothes, find out how many items you can bring to the fitting room at a time, sometime you can try around 3 to 5 items depending on where you shop, so better read the signs carefully.
+When trying on clothes, find out how many items you can bring to the fitting room at a time.
+Sometimes you can bring three to five items depending on where you shop, so read the signs carefully.

-( nǐ men fù jìn yǒu méi yǒu xǐ shǒu jiān?)
+Pinyin: nǐ men fù jìn yǒu méi yǒu xǐ shǒu jiān?

 English: Is there a restroom nearby?

-Pinyin: zhè jiàn duō shǎo qián?)
+Pinyin: zhè jiàn duō shǎo qián?

 English: How much is this piece?

 7. 简直太贵了! 给我便宜点吧!

 English: This is really too expensive.
 Please give me a lower price.

-Just a tip when shopping, if in case they do not agree to the price you are giving, you can walk out of the shop.
-For sure, they would call you back and agree to your rate.
+Just a tip when shopping: if they don’t agree to your price, you can walk out of the shop.
+They normally then call you back and agree to your rate.
 So start practicing your bargaining skills and you’ll get the best price out there.

-( wǒ yào shuā kǎ.)
+Pinyin: wǒ yào shuā kǎ.

 English: I’m paying with my card.

-When you’re paying with credit, you can nod and say “要刷卡 ,” but say “现金” (xiàn jīn) when you’re paying with cash.
+When you’re paying with credit, you can nod and say 要刷卡 , but say 现金 (xiàn jīn) when you’re paying with cash.